ifraud/ifraud.github.io/about.md

 ![You know my name]({{ site.url }}/assets/images/penguin1.jpg){:height="400px"}

-Just drop me a message if you would like to have a tutorial blog post about anything related Image processing, computer vision, graphics or parallel programming.
+Just drop me a message here, if you would like to have a tutorial blog post about anything related to Image processing, computer vision, graphics or parallel programming.
+If you want to collaborate or contribute content, I would be gladly up for it.
+In general, I am always up for new ideas!